 - Are there any other requirements to receive internship credit?

 Yes.
-You will need to meet with the Internship Director once a month and submit a final paper.
+You will need to meet with the Internship Director once a month, receive a favorable review from the internship supervisor and submit a final paper.

 - Do I need a resume?

 Yes.
 You must have an updated and professional-quality cover letter and resume as a prerequisite to apply for an internship.
-The Career Development Center, Hill Hall, Room 112 will help you to create one.
+The RU-N Career Development Center, Hill Hall, will help you to create one.
 You can make an appointment with them using this link - RU-N Career Development Center

 - What happens if I encounter a problem during my internship?

 An internship is a learning experience and a job.
-You should arrive on time, dress appropriately and actively participate (be a good team member).
-If you encounter a problem, speak with your supervisor first, and then the Internship Director, if necessary.
+If an in-person internship, you should arrive on time, dress appropriately and actively participate (be a good team member).
+If you encounter a problem, speak with your supervisor first, and then the Internship Director or the Career Development Center, if necessary.

 Be realistic about your schedule, the goal is to have a positive internship experience and a successful semester.
 The goal is to successfully graduate Rutgers Newark.
 The internship opportunity should enhance your academic experience, not detract or replace it.